Rancho Bravo Tacos

-Rancho Bravo Tacos is a small chain of Mexican restaurants in Seattle, in the U.S. state of Washington.
+Rancho Bravo Tacos was a small chain of Mexican restaurants in Seattle, in the U.S. state of Washington.
 Owner Freddy Rivas started the business as a food truck in Kent in 2002, before relocating to Wallingford in 2007.
-The business also has a restaurant in Capitol Hill and previously operated in the University District.
-Serving cuisine such as tacos, nachos, burritos, tamales, and tortas, the business has garnered a generally positive reception as an inexpensive and late night option for diners, with the tacos and burritos receiving the most praise.
+The business also operated restaurants on Capitol Hill and in the University District.
+Serving cuisine such as tacos, nachos, burritos, tamales, and tortas, the business garnered a generally positive reception as an inexpensive and late night option for diners, with the tacos and burritos receiving the most praise.

 Description

-Rancho Bravo Tacos is a Latino-owned taqueria with two locations in Seattle, on Capitol Hill and in the Wallingford neighborhood.
+Rancho Bravo Tacos was a Latino-owned taqueria in Seattle.
+The business operated on Capitol Hill, in the University District, and in the Wallingford neighborhood.
 The Mexican restaurant has served tacos (including al pastor and beef tongue varieties), nachos, burritos, bowls, tamales, and chorizo tortas.
 Tacos come with avocado, cilantro, lime salsa, and tomatillo.

-The Capitol Hill restaurant, previously occupied by KFC, offers drive-through service.
-The Wallingford location, housed in a building which previously operated as a Winchell's Donuts shop, has a smaller menu.
+The Capitol Hill restaurant, previously occupied by KFC, offered drive-through service.
+The Wallingford location, housed in a building which previously operated as a Winchell's Donuts shop, had a smaller menu.

 History

 Owner Freddy Rivas initially operated the business as a food truck, starting in Kent in 2002.
 He relocated to a Wallingford parking lot in May 2007.
 Rivas was an "outspoken opponent" to a 2011 proposal that would permit on-street food trucks in Seattle.
 A brick-and-mortar location, at a former KFC on Pine Street on Capitol Hill, opened in March 2009.
-A location opened in the University District on The Ave in 2017.
+Another location opened in the University District on The Ave in 2017.

 A food truck by breakfast restaurant chain Patty's Eggiest operated in the Walingford location's parking lot as of 2017.
 An assault on a trans woman at the Capitol Hill location in 2017 prompted the business to change its surveillance policy.
 A post on social media said, "out of respect for personal privacy we have had a policy of not monitoring the dining area.
 In light of recent events we will now change that policy."
 King County Public Health investigators investigated the Capitol Hill restaurant in 2017, after multiple people got sick with gastroenteritis.

 The restaurant cooperated with organizers of the Capitol Hill Occupied Protest (2020), also known as the Capitol Hill Autonomous Zone (CHAZ).
 In his 2021 book Unmasked: Inside Antifa's Radical Plan to Destroy Democracy, Andy Ngo wrote, "The security team's operating base was in the open-air eating section of the Rancho Bravo Tacos restaurant, where they had set up a large tent.
 The business seemingly allowed or tolerated CHAZ security to set up camp there in exchange for peace."

+In 2023, Rivas closed the Capitol Hill location, which became the Mexican restaurant Teto's Cantina.
+The Wallingford location also became a Teto's Cantina restaurant in April 2024.
+Both Teto's locations closed by 2025 and the Capitol Hill location is slated to become a Burritos California restaurant.